feat-agency/vite-plugin-webfont-dl/readme.md

 <br>

 ## 🚀 That's all!
-From here the fonts are injected and available globally.
-Plugin works seamlessly even when working on local development server.
+The webfonts are **injected and ready to use**.<br>
+The plugin does its job seamlessly whether you are working on local development server or building to production.

 ```css
 h1 {